-The company has a credit risk exposure with Finsure as disclosed in note 6 as commission receivable.
-This balance was within its terms of trade and no impairment was made as at 30 June 2014.
+The company has a credit risk exposure with Finsure (a major Australian Company), shown as Commission receivable in note 6.
+This balance was within its terms of trade and no impairment was made as at 30 June 2015.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.